 4. The referee may terminate the game if the dismissed team official does not leave the field or if the team is left without a responsible, credentialed adult on the sidelines.

-Before, during, or after the game, spectators should not say anything to the referee, nor should they do anything that in any way conveys any criticism of the referee.
-Exceptions to this are when the spectator is responding to a communication initiated by the referee or pointing out an emergency safety issue.
+Before, during, or after the match, spectators shall not say anything to the Referee(s) nor shall they do anything that in any way conveys any criticism of the Referee(s)